diogogithub/gnu-social/docs/developer/src/introduction.md

-It starts by introducing the Modules system and architecture, then the plugin development process and finally the exciting internals of GNU social for those looking forward to make the most advanced contributions.
+It starts by introducing the Modules system and architecture, then the plugin development process and finally the exciting internals of GNU social for those looking forward to making the most advanced contributions.

 # What you need to dive in